Hesamsrk/os-golang-project-2/README.md

-# Problem 3 (Server client exchange time using websockets)
+# Problem 1 (Create a process using Windows API system  call)

 This example shows a simple client and server implemented in golang and pure JS (as front-end client).